ne1410s/Comanche/README.md

 Note that `static` classes and methods are supported by Comanche, but it should be noted that module-scoped dependency injection is not possible with a static class.

 #### Methods
 A Comanche Method is the direct equivalent to a C# `method`.
 As with Modules, the `[Hidden]` attribute is supported for methods too.
 This means the method will not appear in the CLI discovery help, nor be reachable in any other way.
+Only `public` classes are exposed to Comanche.

-Similar naming conventions as modules also apply for methods.
-To override these, the `[Alias]` parameter can be used.
+ The kebab-case naming convention used in modules is also applied for methods.
+To override this, the `[Alias]` parameter can be used.

 Comanche fully-supports `async Task<>` methods.
 Comanche operates these in a way that makes the resulting user experience pretty much the same regardless of this implementation choice, with responses being handled using appropriate task resolution.